rlisagor/freshen/README.rst

 function as a string.
 However, it is often necessary to convert those strings into another type of object.
 For example, in the step::

-    Then user bob shold be friends with user adelaide
+    Then user bob should be friends with user adelaide

 we may need to convert "user bob" to the the object User(name='bob') and "user adelaide" to User(name="adelaide").
 To do this repeatedly would break